sentimony/irukanji-gatsby/README.md

-# Site of Irk on Gatsby
+# Site of Irukanji on Gatsby

 ### Psychedelic Electronica

-Web development of Irk site
+Web development of Irukanji site

 ### Run